bixb922/crank-organ/doc-software/README.md

 The home page is by default the menu page, but the configuration allows to define the tune list or the performance page as "home" page.

+While music is playing, try to stay on the tune list and the performance page.
+The software is optimized so that these pages and their refresh does not interfere with the MIDI notes being played.
+All functions for playing music are included in these two pages.

 ## The page header
 ![page header](page_header.jpg)